 Operations tasks for offshore wind farms are typically provided by the majority wind farm owner.

 An onshore control room provides access via SCADA and other systems to detailed real-time and historical data for the wind turbines, substation, met station, offshore crew and vessels.
 Systems ensure that the operations duty manager knows where all personnel and vessels are located.
+This control room is often responsible for the monitoring of multiple sites.

 Wind farms are monitored remotely on an ongoing basis using SCADA and condition monitoring systems and periodically by way of active inspections, including of subsea infrastructure.